Bikin-Creative/Bikin-15/README.md

 # Bikin 15

 Bikin 15 is a cross-gantry, direct drive fdm printer, framed entirely by printed parts.
-It is capable of replicating itself, and its soon to be designed larger siblings.
-Kinematics is using a cross-gantry, quad drive cartesian on linear rods.
+It is capable of replicating itself, and its soon to be designed larger sibling.
+Kinematics is using a cross-gantry, quad drive cartesian.
+The first prototype was using linear rods.
+Current prototype uses linear rails instead.
 On a base build, with generic unbranded parts, bom is $300ish.
 With addons, example enclosure, cost should be abt $400.
 Despite its low cost of entry, its loaded with advance features, mostly only seen in advance printers.

+# Current State: Good Working Prototype

 ![Screenshot](images/Bikin15_Beta_v27.png)